adityakakarla/recipe-rating-analysis/README.md

   frameborder="0"
 ></iframe>

-Following these steps, 0 out of 1000 observations were as extreme as my observed statistic (0.0273).
+Following these steps, 0 out of 1000 observations were as extreme as my observed statistic.

 Thus, the p-value is 0.0.
 We reject the null hypothesis.
 The test suggests that the mean rating of recipes with chicken in the name is not equal to the mean rating of all recipes.